dB-Ryzen/mAYHEM/Updating-Firmware-Windows.md

 ## Update Process

+**Watch [a video](https://www.youtube.com/watch?v=5G5blPPIIBo) that demonstrates the process of installing or updating your HackRF to run PortaPack firmware!**

 Download and run the PortaPack Firmware Tool installer from the latest release on the [project releases page](https://github.com/sharebrained/portapack-hackrf/releases).

 Windows SmartScreen may warn you about running this program.
 If so, tell Windows to run the program anyway.